KirrimK/ASTERIX_cat0_sec_layer/README.md

     "actions": { # actions that the agent will perform: relay means that the message will be relayed to the legacy receiver, drop means that the message will be dropped
-        "sign_ok": "relay", # action to take when the signature is valid "sign_no": "drop", # action to take when the signature is invalid "no_sec": "drop" # action to take when the message is not secured }
+        "sign_ok": "relay", # action to take when the signature is valid "sign_no": "drop", # action to take when the signature is invalid "no_sec": "drop" # action to take when there is no secret stored for the sender }
 }
 ```